What Are Cataracts?

 How Your Vision Is Affected By Cataracts

-In a normal eye, light enters and passes through the lens.
-The lens focuses that light into a sharp image on the retina, which relays messages through the optic nerve to the brain.
-If the lens is cloudy from a cataract, the image you see will be blurry.
-Other eye conditions, such as myopia, cause blurry vision, too, but cataracts produce some distinctive signs and symptoms.

-How Your Vision Is Affected By Cataracts

 Light enters the eye and passes through the lens.
 The lens of the eye focuses light onto the retina, which transmits visual signals through the optic nerve to the brain.
 Clouding of the lens due to cataracts results in blurring of the images you see.
 Other problems with the eyes can also cause blurry vision, but cataracts produce some characteristic symptoms.